-5.1 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm not failed in putting in place a compliant FWRA, PCPs and conducted appropriate risk assessments on its client and matters (CMRAs).

-5.2 Our records show nearly all of the firm's work is in-scope of the MLRs 2017 and previously the MLRs 2007; by virtue of it providing high-risk conveyancing and this information is confirmed in the firm's completed AML Questionnaire dated 31 August 2023, which states 'approximately 95%'; in-scope work and this consisted of 85% residential conveyancing and 10% commercial conveyancing.

-5.3 This is a serious breach, as the firm has been carrying out a large percentage of in- scope work since its inception, and since 2009 (when the SRA started collecting such data) the majority of the firm's work has been in-scope of money laundering regulations, by virtue of its conveyancing, and continues to do so.
+- 5.1 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
+This could have been avoided had the firm not failed in putting in place a compliant FWRA, PCPs and conducted appropriate risk assessments on its client and matters (CMRAs). - 5.2 Our records show two-thirds of the firm's work is in-scope of the MLRs 2017 and previously the MLRs 2007; by virtue of it providing conveyancing services.
+This information is confirmed in the firm's completed AML Questionnaire dated 31 August 2023, which stated its assessment as being 79%. - 5.3 This is serious breach as the firm has been carrying out a large percentage of in- scope work since its inception, in 2011, and continues to do so.
 Conveyancing is a high-risk area of work.
-Property is an attractive asset for criminals because of the large amounts of money that can be laundered through a single transaction and because property will tend to appreciate in value.
-This increased risk was highlighted in the Government's National Risk Assessments and our Sectoral risk Assessments too, since 2017.

-5.4 Furthermore, the Legal Sector Affinity Guidance (LSAG) 2023, states a relevant person must comply with the requirement to take customer due diligence measures, and must record a risk assessment for every client they act for as a part of customer due diligence (CDD).
-This is not a new concept, as it has been a requirement to determine the extent of CDD required and to be able to demonstrate the steps taken, since 2007 pursuant to Regulation 7(3) of the MLRs 2007.

-5.5 It was incumbent on the firm to meet the requirements set out in the MLRs 2017 (and the requirements under the previous MLRs 2007).
+Property is an attractive asset for criminals because of the large amounts of money that can be laundered in a single transaction, generally because property tends to appreciate in value.
+This increased risk was highlighted in the Government's National Risk Assessments and our Sectoral risk Assessments too, since 2017. - 5.4 Our records also indicate the firm has previously carried out and continues to carry out probate and estate administration.
+This area of work is further considered high-risk area, owing to risk of fraud. - 5.5 Furthermore, the Legal Sector Affinity Guidance (LSAG) 2023, states a relevant person must comply with the requirement to take customer due diligence measures, and must record a risk assessment for every client they act for as a part of customer due diligence (CDD).
+This is not a new concept, as it has been a requirement to determine the extent of CDD required and to be able to demonstrate the steps taken, since 2007 pursuant to Regulation 7(3) of the MLRs 2007. - 5.6 It was incumbent on the firm to meet the requirements set out in the MLRs 2017 (and the requirements under the previous MLRs 2007).
 The firm failed to do so.
-The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum.

-5.6 The SRA considers that a fine is the appropriate outcome because:
+The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - 5.7 The SRA considers that a fine is the appropriate outcome because: - a.

-a.
 A proportionate outcome in the public interest, creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, which arises when solicitors do not comply with anti-money laundering legislation and their professional regulatory rules.

 - b.
 There has been no evidence of harm to consumers or third parties and there is a low risk of repetition. - c.
-The firm has assisted the SRA throughout the investigation. - d.
+The firm has assisted the SRA throughout the investigation and has shown remorse for its actions. - d.
 The firm did not financially benefit from the misconduct.

-5.7 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+5.8 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 There is nothing within this agreement which conflicts with Rule 4.1 of the Regulatory and Disciplinary Rules and on that basis, a financial penalty is appropriate.